Simple Off Camera Flash set up for about 500.00

 This post is specifically dedicated to all my Nikon shooter friends out there! (links for canon users too at end)

 Many of you have asked me what I use for my off camera flash lighting.
 So here it is for about 500.00 you can be shooting with a couple of off camera flashes and wirelessly adjust them each, all without walking across the room!

 And they’re great for fun sparkler photos too!

 I’m not real techie and do not do math problems for fun.
 I just like things to work when my mind is thinking about 1,000 different things at the end of a wedding ceremony and getting ready for a reception.
 This Godox set up is it for me.
 It works.
 That’s all I need.
 I use the Godox TT685 speed lights.
-They can be slaves and be controlled by a controller on the camera or the flash can be the master and control other tt685 flashes.
+They can be slaves and be controlled by a controller on the camera or the flash can be the master and control other tt685 flashes off of the camera.

-When I first got this I thought setting it up to communicate would require some crazy complicated scrolling through menus and holding down multiple buttons all at once until lights flashed from the heavens or something.
-Nope, it was as simple as turning both the slave flash to channel 1 and the controller to channel 1, set them to the same group, and BOOM!
+When I first got these I thought setting it up to communicate would require some crazy complicated scrolling through menus and holding down multiple buttons all at once until lights flashed from the heavens or something.
+Nope, it was as simple as turning both the slave flash to channel 1 and the master flash on the camera to channel 1, set them to the same group, and BOOM!
 It fires the flash just like that.